 - Have you specified boundaries?
 Consider rules that everyone can agree on prior to a meeting, for instance refraining from judging others, listening with an open mind, and ensuring a tone of respect during the meeting.
 As the meeting progresses, make notes, and go over the notes together at the conclusion of the conversation to ensure that everybody is in agreement on choices and commitments made.

-The knowledgeable team at Atlanta Home Care Partners is available to provide more tips for caregiver meetings, and to help families with elderly care in Atlanta and the surrounding areas.
+The knowledgeable team at Atlanta Home Care Partners is available to provide more tips for caregiver meetings, and to help families with in home senior care Atlanta and the surrounding areas depend on.
 We can join and facilitate family meetings for our clients, and provide answers to concerns raised.
 Reach out to us at (404) 228-0103 any time for assistance!